-- 1. (a) As expressly provided for in Article 58 of Companies Law of the British Cayman Islands, except an exempted company, each and every company shall convene one shareholders' meeting at least every year.
+- (a) As expressly provided for in Article 58 of Companies Law of the British Cayman Islands, except an exempted company, each and every company shall convene one shareholders' meeting at least every year.

 - (b) Companies Law of the British

 Cayman Islands does not

 mandatorily require an

 exempted company to convene

 a shareholders' regular

 meeting.
 The Company may, at

 its discretion, specify under its

 Articles of Incorporation the

 number of shareholders'

 meeting

 - Companies Law of the British

-Cayman Islands does not restrict an exempted company to convene a shareholders' meeting at a certain venue.
-The Company may, at its discretion, specify under its Articles of Incorporation for such venue.
+Cayman Islands does not restrict an

+exempted company to convene a

+shareholders' meeting at a certain

+venue.
+The Company may, at its

+discretion, specify under its Articles

+of Incorporation for such venue.

 - 3. Companies Law of the British

 Cayman Islands does not provide

 terms about proposals by

 shareholders.
 The relevant

 procedures may be provided under

 the Articles of Incorporation.

 - 4. Companies Law of the British

 Cayman Islands does not provide

 terms regarding convening of a

 special shareholders meeting by the

 board of directors.
 The relevant

 procedures may be provided under

-the Articles of Incorporation.

-- 5. Companies Law of the British Cayman Islands does not provide

-- shareholders' meeting, the proposing shareholder(s) is (are) not up to 1%.
+- proposal as a motion unless the proposal is not resolved in the shareholders' meeting, the proposing shareholder(s) is (are) not up to 1%.
 The proposal is posed beyond the specified period of acceptance or the proposal exceeds three hundred Chinese characters or is more than one issue.
 The board of directors shall still accept it as a motion if the proposal is to urge the Company to boost public interests or for best performance in corporate social responsibility (CSR). - 4.
 A shareholder (s) having continually held more than 3% of the total outstanding issued shares for more than one year may propose in writing with the key issues and the reasons to the board of directors for convening a special shareholders meeting/ In the event that the board of directors does not serve a notice to convene the meeting within fifteen days after submittal, the shareholder (s) may apply to the competent authority foe permit to convene the meeting. - 5.
 A shareholder (s) having continually held one half majority of the total outstanding issued shares for more than three months may convene a special shareholders meeting themselves.
 The duration of shareholding and number of held shares shall be counted based on the shareholding status at the moment of book closure day. - 6.
-The issues as enumerated below shall be enumerated in the reasons to convene the meeting with descriptions of the key contents and shall not be posed by means of
+The issues as enumerated below shall be enumerated in the reasons to convene the meeting with